Teddy-van-Jerry/802.11-2007-mini-phy/README.md

 > [!NOTE]
 > This is a mini project of UCSD ECE257A (Fall 2024).

+## Acknowledgments
+The code completion is assisted by ChatGPT o1-preview and GitHub Copilot.

 ## License
 This project is distributed under the [MIT License](LICENSE).